mlevison/APR-Markdown-Export/post/test-driven-development-is-not-a-quality-assurance-technique/index.md

 tags:
   - "test-driven-development"
 coverImage: "BDD-TDD-Unit-Test-3.jpg"
+excerpt: 'Effective testing should be done to ensure that a Product solves the business problem, in'
 ---

 Effective testing should be done to ensure that a Product solves the business problem, in the way it was intended.
 It also seeks to prove that no change to the Product harms an existing working system.
 (It’s a much deeper topic than we can cover here.)
 These are the goals of Quality Assurance.